Time Lord: Audio

 The Gallifrey audio drama series produced by Big Finish Productions depicts Romana returning to Gallifrey and assuming the position of President, working alongside the character Leela to improve Time Lord society for the better while dealing with political drama and terrorist attacks.
 Later audio dramas would depict the build-up to the Time War depicted on-screen, such as in the Dark Eyes and The Eighth Doctor: The Time War spin-off series.
 Several audio dramas focusing on the War Doctor also reveal more about the events of the Time War, while the audio drama series The War Master depicts the incarnation of the Master that fought in the war, as well as several of the war's events.
 Another series, dubbed Susan's War, focuses on Susan's role in the Time War.

 Creation and development

 Classic series

 Early on in the series, the Doctor was identified as a human being; however, their home planet, which from the start of the series is explicitly established as not being Earth, was not named.
 Regeneration, out of universe, was introduced to replace First Doctor actor William Hartnell, who was falling into poor health.
 The Doctor's process of regeneration was also not initially specified, with the process being described as "renewal" and its origins unclear, not being clearly elaborated until the 1970s.
 Details of the Doctor's home were never specified, even when encountering another character implied to be of the same species, the Meddling Monk.
+Additionally, the character of the Toymaker, a god-like being who appeared in 1966's The Celestial Toymaker, was intended during the script-writing process to be a member of the Doctor's people before the Time Lords were conceived of, though this is not stated on-screen and the Toymaker's origins are left ambiguous.